aa29zzjj/Project3/README.md

 # 95-702 Distributed Systems For Information Systems Management
-## Project 3 Fall 2022
+## Project 3 Spring 2023

-Assigned: Friday, October 7, 2022
+Assigned: Friday, February 24, 2022
-Due Sunday, October 30, 11:59pm
+Due Friday, March 17, 2023 at 11:59pm

 ### Important Note

-For MOSS, we need your email address and full name at top of each source code file.
+Place your email address and full name at top of each source code file.

 ### Principles
 One of our primary objectives in this course is to make clear the fundamental